The Icicle Works: 1989–1991: New line-up and split

+This 'second-generation' version of The Icicle Works broke up after Permanent Damage failed to chart, and Epic dropped the band.
+McNabb's solo career officially began in 1991 with the release of the single "Great Dreams of Heaven".

 In 1992, a compilation called The Best of The Icicle Works was released, containing the best of their work from the Beggars Banquet years.
 Two years later, a live recording of a 1987 concert was issued.

-2006–present: Revival and studio album reissues
+2006–present: Revival

-After having been a solo act for 15 years, in 2006 McNabb unexpectedly reactivated The Icicle Works name for a series of six UK concerts in October of that year.
-This version of the band consisted of McNabb, former 'second-generation' Icicle Works bassist Roy Corkill, and two new members: keyboard player Richard Naiff and ex-Dodgy drummer Mathew Priest, both of McNabb's long-time solo touring band.
-Original drummer Chris Sharrock had been invited to play with the revived group, but declined to participate.
-That same year, the Icicle Works' self-titled debut album was reissued as both a 2-CD and limited edition 3-CD set, each featuring a wealth of bonus tracks and radio sessions.
+After having been a solo act for 15 years, in 2006 McNabb reactivated The Icicle Works name for a series of six UK concerts in October of that year.
+This version of the band consisted of McNabb, former 'second-generation' Icicle Works bassist Roy Corkill, and two new members: keyboard player Richard Naiff and drummer Mathew Priest, both of McNabb's long-time solo touring band.

-The Icicle Works later appeared at GuilFest 2007 and played a nine-date UK tour in December 2007.
+The Icicle Works appeared at GuilFest 2007 and played a nine-date UK tour in December 2007.
 McNabb and company played two free shows as 'The Icicle Works' in Liverpool in January 2008.

-Later in 2008, a compilation of unreleased early Icicle Works tracks and demos called Lost Icicles, Volume 1 was issued as a digital-only release.
-Lost Icicles, Volume 2, a recording of a live show from 1984, was issued as a digital-only release around the same time.

 McNabb continued to play gigs as a solo artist throughout 2009 and 2010.
-In 2009, the band's fifth album Permanent Damage was reissued in a 2-CD set with bonus tracks.
-Over the next two years, the band's three remaining studio albums were reissued in deluxe 2-CD and 3-CD sets, all featuring numerous bonus tracks.

-After a three-year hiatus from performing, the McNabb/Corkhill/Naiff/Priest line-up played a series of 30th Anniversary gigs as The Icicle Works in 2011.
-In an unrelated event, on 11 August of that year, original Icicle Works member Chris Layhe joined Ian McNabb onstage at a McNabb solo gig.
-The duo performed 3 Icicle Works songs and one cover song by The Clash.
-It was the first time McNabb and Layhe had performed together in 23 years.
+After a three-year hiatus from performing, The Icicle Works played a series of 30th Anniversary gigs in 2011.
+Gigs took place sporadically through the rest of the decade, with McNabb and Corkill being the only constant members, before group activity wound down temporarily in 2022.

-While McNabb continues to perform, record and release new material as a solo artist, The Icicle Works typically continue to play a handful of UK shows every year or two.
+In 2024, Layhe officially rejoined The Icicle Works after a 35-year absence.
+Now consisting solely of McNabb and Layhe, the band undertook a series of acoustic gigs performing as a duo.

+Roy Corkill, who had been ill for some time, died in August 2024.

+For a series of North American dates in 2025 (the first time The Icicle Works had played the US or Canada in many years) the group consisted of McNabb, drummer Mark Brzezicki and keyboardist Jack Hymers.